techworkersco/techworkersco.github.io/.github/PROCESS.md

 ## :calendar: Schedule

+We operate in the [Pacific Time Zone](https://en.wikipedia.org/wiki/Pacific_Time_Zone) (UTC-8:00 or UTC-7:00).

-We publish new issues bi-weekly, every other Friday at 10:00 AM Pacific.
-This includes publishing to the website, sending emails, and tweeting a link to the latest issue.
+We publish new issues bi-weekly, **every other Friday at 10:00 AM**.
+This includes publishing the new issue to the website, sending an email to our mailing list, and tweeting a link to the new issue.

 ## :white_check_mark: Checklist